 In recent months, discussions on compliance have been dominated by the issue of whistleblowing and internal investigations in connection with the adoption of a Directive on the protection of persons reporting on breaches of European Union law.

-During this year's Compliance Day 2020 we will discuss the most important legal challenges and problems that are associated with the implementation and use of these interdisciplinary solutions and institutions.
+During this year's online Compliance Day 2020 conference we will discuss the most important legal challenges and problems that are associated with the implementation and use of these interdisciplinary solutions and institutions.
 In addition, together with our guests, we will discuss the most important trends in compliance management that will affect how this function will be performed in the coming years.

 The meeting is dedicated to practitioners - lawyers, human resources managers, compliance officers and anyone interested in compliance issues.